 For a given number of pixels, the larger sensor allows for larger pixels that provide wider dynamic range and lower noise.
 Essentially that means a large size will give you a better quality on several fronts.

 One of the photography terms that is associated with sensor is crop factor.
 A 1.6 crop factor is the most common crop sensor and is sometimes called APS-C. Nikon crop senators have a 1.5 crop factor and they're called DX.

 If a sensor is full-size the focal length of a lens is the same as the lens would be on a 35mm camera.
 As you can see from the chart below, if your lens was a 105mm lens and you had a camera with an undersized sensor that has a crop factor of 1.6, then essentially that same lens will be like having a 168mm lens.

-Smaller sized ones offer some advantages for telephoto photography because the smaller angle of view of small-sensor DSLRs enhances the telephoto effect of the lenses.
+Smaller sized sensors have a perceived advantage for telephoto photography because the smaller angle of view of small-sensor DSLRs seemingly magnifies the telephoto effect of the lenses.

 For a more detailed explanation of Crop Factor and an illustration of it, read this article: Crop Factor.
 Here are the four sensor sizes and the resulting "square mm areas:

 Four Thirds sensor is 17.3 mm x 13mm = 224.9

 You can see by the areas that a full frame sensor is more than 3 times as big as a Four-Thirds sensor and more than twice as big as an APS-C sensor.